Investing your idle money is very important. The sooner you start investing is the better.

 From a long-term perspective, this appears to be a very good time to start investing.
 With RERA getting implemented, regulation and safety levels of investments have vastly improved.

-Gold holds an inevitable place in India’s values and traditions and gold has always generated significant returns over the years.
+Gold holds an inevitable place in India’s values and traditions and gold have always generated significant returns over the years.

 Gold has proven a safe haven for many investors for centuries as they performed well in all adversaries such as war.

 Possessing gold in the form of jewelry has its own concerns like safety and high cost.
-Then, there’s the ‘making charges’, which typically range between 6-14% of the cost of gold and may go as high as 25% in case of special designs.
+Then, there are the ‘making charges’, which typically range between 6-14% of the cost of gold and may go as high as 25% in case of special designs.

 For those who would want to buy gold coins, there’s still an option.
 One can also buy ingeniously minted coins.

 Nowadays there is not just one form of gold available in the market.
-Apart from buying gold jewellery, gold can also be bought as a gold fund.
+Apart from buying gold jewelry, gold can also be bought as a gold fund.